Sigma-Delta-Blah/PlatformerJoy/README.md

 But I survived.
 We may have to punish you for this.
 You shall perish in flames!!! :fire:

-:fire: is no match for my :droplet:
+:fire: is no match for my :droplet: YOU CHANGED THE DOCUMENT!!!!!
+HOW DARE YOU?!?!?!?!
+THIS IS HERESY!!!!!!!!!

 Failure. :thumbsup: